Multiple expansions of real numbers with digits set $\{0,1,q\}$: Acknowledgements

 \section{Acknowledgements}

-The second author was granted by the China Scholarship Council.
-The third author was supported by NSFC No. 11401516 and Jiangsu Province Natural Science Foundation for the Youth no BK20130433.
-The forth author was supported by NSFC No. 11271137 and Science and Technology Commission of Shanghai Municipality (STCSM), grant No. 13dz2260400.
+The second author was supported by NSFC No.~11701302 and K.C.
+Wong Magna Fund at Ningbo University.
+The third author was supported by NSFC No.~11401516 and Jiangsu Province Natural Science Foundation for the Youth no BK20130433.
+The forth author was supported by NSFC No.~11271137, 11671147 and in part by Science and Technology Commission of Shanghai Municipality (No. 18dz2271000)